daveaneo/pheatherx/frontend/scripts/local-setup.md

 # Local Development Setup

-This guide walks you through setting up PheatherX for local testing with Anvil.
+This guide walks you through setting up FheatherX for local testing with Anvil.

 ## Prerequisites